Yuffster/sinatra-docker-barebones/README.md

 We'll name it "hello-server" so we know what to call it later, though we could also leave this out and just use the hash that gets displayed when we type `docker ps`.

 Then we use -P to publish this service to external connections and -p to map the host port 80 to the container port 8080 (which is exposed our Dockerfile).
+Since 80 is the default web port, this means we'll be able to hit our server's IP in the browser directly without having to specify port 8080.

 If you **don't** want your container's services to be available to external connections, leave out the -P flag.